hoangduytran/blender-manual/manual/addons/animation/copy_global_transform.rst

 clipboard.
 This can then be pasted onto any object or bone, at the current frame or at another one.

-Since the tranfsorm is placed on the clipboard as text, you can even copy-paste it into an instant messenger and send it to someone else.
+Since the transform is placed on the clipboard as text, you can even copy-paste it into an instant messenger and send it to someone else.